SonalSavaliya/Fake-News-Real-News-classification/README.md

 - Removed special characters and numbers from text
 - Lowering the text
-- Removed stopwords and lemmatization
+- Removed stopwords
+- Tokenization: convert sentences to words
+- Lemmatization: An approach to remove inflection by determining the part of speech and utilizing detailed database of the language

 ### Classification